 Do you lack the grades needed for entry to university?

-The TFC is the way to go.
+Then TFC is the way to go.
 TFC is for those who:

-- didn’t achieve University Entrance via NCEA Level 3 or Cambridge examinations
+- Didn’t achieve University Entrance via NCEA Level 3 or Cambridge examinations

-- have been away from school for some time.
+- Have been away from school for some time

 The TFC programme supports the University’s belief that anyone capable of studying at tertiary level should be given that opportunity.
 The major factors for your success in this programme are regular attendance, motivation and determination to maintain the necessary effort.